folke/sidekick.nvim/README.md

 ```

 Tune the behaviour via `Config.cli`: add your own tool definitions, tweak window
 layout, or extend the prompt list.
+Set `default` to the name of a configured tool
-See the defaults above for all available fields.
+to auto-start it when creating a new session.
+See the defaults above for all
+available fields.

 ### Default CLI tools